Debt Ceiling Q&A

 What should policymakers do?

-Policymakers should work promptly to raise or suspend the debt ceiling by the deadline.
+Policymakers should work raise or suspend the debt ceiling well before reaching any deadline.
 Failing to raise the debt ceiling would be disastrous.
-It would result in severe negative consequences that experts are not capable of fully predicting in advance.
+It would result in severe negative consequences that experts are not capable of fully predicting in advance and could spark a fiscal crisis.
 Even threatening a default or taking the country to the brink of default could have serious implications.
 Importantly, though, failing to control the national debt would also have negative consequences; rising debt could ultimately stunt economic growth, reduce fiscal flexibility, and increase the cost burden on future generations.
 Thus, lawmakers should consider accompanying a debt ceiling increase with measures to begin addressing the debt.

 To be sure, political advantage should not be sought by threatening default, and the debt ceiling must be raised or suspended.
 Lawmakers must not jeopardize the full faith and credit of the U.S. government.
 At the same time, the need to raise the debt ceiling can serve as a useful moment for taking stock of our fiscal state and for pursuing revenue increases, entitlement reform, and/or spending reductions.